The Salt Lake Tribune: 19th century

+20th century

-In 1901, newly elected United States Senator Thomas Kearns, a Roman Catholic, and his business partner, David Keith, secretly bought the Tribune.
-Kearns made strides to eliminate the paper's anti-Mormon overtones, and succeeded in maintaining good relationships with the mostly-LDS state legislature which had elected him to the Senate.
-After Keith died in 1918 the Kearns family bought out Keith's share of the Salt Lake Tribune Publishing Company.
+In 1901, newly elected United States senator Thomas Kearns, a Roman Catholic, and his business partner, David Keith, secretly bought the Tribune.
+After Keith died in 1918, the Kearns family bought out Keith's share of the Salt Lake Tribune Publishing Company.
 Eventually, the parent company became Kearns-Tribune Corporation.

-The company started up an evening edition in 1902, known as The Salt Lake Telegram.
+The company began an evening edition in 1902, known as The Salt Lake Telegram.
 The Telegram was sold in 1914 and reacquired by the Tribune in 1930.
 It was phased out when the joint operating agreement was formed with the afternoon Deseret News, Salt Lake's daily newspaper owned by the LDS Church, in 1952.

 John F. Fitzpatrick became publisher in 1924, ushering in what became seven decades of peaceful coexistence with the dominant LDS Church.
 In 1952 theTribune entered into a joint operating agreement with the Deseret News and created the Newspaper Agency Corporation.
 Fitzpatrick was the architect of NAC at the request of LDS Church President David O. McKay whose newspaper was near bankruptcy at the time.
 Fitzpatrick died of a heart attack in 1960, and was succeeded by John W. Gallivan, who had been trained as the next publisher from the time he joined the Tribune in 1937.
 Gallivan often joked with aspiring journalism students, telling them the best way to the publisher's desk was to get yourself left on the doorstep of the owner.
 (He had been orphaned at the age of five, then taken in by his mother's half-sister, Mrs. Thomas Kearns.)
 In the late 1950s, in spite of reluctance from John Fitzpatrick about the future of television, Gallivan joined a measured Tribune investment with The Standard Corporation in Ogden, Utah, to build one of the first microwave and cable TV systems across northern Nevada.
 On weekends, Gallivan traveled by bus to Elko, Nevada, to oversee the construction beginnings.
 Gallivan and Denver cable investor Bob Magness merged their companies into Tele-Communications Inc. (TCI) which eventually became the largest cable television company in the world.
 The Tribune's ownership interest in TCI reached nearly 15%, which played a large role in later mergers between the two companies.
 Gallivan remained as Tribune publisher until 1984, and chairman of the board until 1997.